JamesDarby345/Volumetric_Vesuvius_Labelling/README.md

 a to move through layers in 2d<br>
 d to move through layers in 2d<br>
 x to extrapolate sparse compressed class labels<br>

+Note that moving the 3d plane with the arrows keys with the label visible (without hiding with /) can be laggy if moving more than one or two slices, use shift + click with the data layer selected (hotkey of l to select the data layer) or hide the label with / for better performance.

 Please contact me with a github issue or @james darby on the Vesuvius challenge discord server if you have a feature request or pain point description that would help volumetrically label data faster or more accurately.